MercurialJD/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures

-This repo contains homework done (All AC) during the course Algorithms and Data Structures (CS101) Fall 2019 at Shanghaitech University.
+This repo contains homework done during the course Algorithms and Data Structures (CS101) Fall 2019 at Shanghaitech University.

 **Note: You may get inspirations from my work but you should NEVER copy any part of my code or assignments.**